 Security and Defense Publications

-Includes table of contents, feature articles, and excerpts from official statements and documents.
+Includes feature articles, a debate about environment and security scholarship, and excerpts from official statements and documents.

 Although the elements that will contribute to NATO's new mission have begun to emerge at the 50th anniversary of its founding, the shape of the concept itself still requires definition.
 This paper is intended to advance that process of definition.
 If the needs of NATO are to be met, then the Alliance will have to adopt a strategic mission that upholds international order, yet sets limits on that mission.
 Such a mission must meet the needs of Alliance members and partners for stability ; whether in the face of local conflict in some regions, or the international threat of "rogue states" and the terrorist campaigns of both state sponsored and non-state actors.